-- 1. Student results in English are above 85% (with the only exception being if they wish to accelerate in General Mathematics or Systems Engineering, where the English results are above 75%). - 2.
-Student achievement across all subjects is of a high standard.
-(Graded Assessments are over 85% on average). - 3.
-Student has achieved an average of 85% in the relevant prerequisite subject (please see table below for specific prerequisite information). - 4.
-Student has demonstrated a superb attitude and aptitude towards their studies in all subjects (based on their previous school reports and no concerns raised throughout the year).
+- Student results in English are above 85% (with the only exception being if they wish to accelerate in Art Making and Exhibiting or Systems Engineering, where the English results are above 75%). - Student achievement across all subjects is of a high standard.
+(Graded Assessments are over 85% on average). - Student has demonstrated a superb attitude and aptitude towards their studies in all subjects (based on their previous school reports and no concerns raised throughout the year). - Student attendance rate is at or above 90%.